tschaffter/rstudio/README.md

 ## Using Conda

+The image [rocker/rstudio] comes with Python2 and Python3 installed.
+Here we want to give the user the freedom to use any versions of Python and packages using conda environments.
+Conda environments, through the isolation of Python dependecies, also contribute to the reproducibility of experiements.

 ### From the terminal

-1. Attach to the RStudio container
+Attach to the RStudio container (here assuming that `rstudio` is the name of the container).
+For better safety, it is recommended to work as a non-root user.
+You can then list the environments available, activate an existing environment or create a new one.

-        docker exec -it rstudio bash
+        host $ docker exec -it rstudio bash container # su yourusername

-2. List conda environments

-        conda env list
+        container $ conda env list

-3. Activate an environment (e.g. `sage`)

-        conda activate sage
+        container $ conda activate sage

 > Note: Use `conda config --set auto_activate_base false` to prevent conda from automatically activating the default environment after logging in.

 ### In R

-Run the following code in RStudio to activate the conda environment `sage` that comes pre-installed with this Docker image.
+The R code below lists the environment available before activating the existing environment named `sage`.

     > library(reticulate)
     > conda_list()